x

 Annual

-A plant that completes its whole life cycle in one year - germinating, flowering and setting seed.
-The plant then dies.
-Common examples are marigolds, sunflowers and nasturtiums.
+A plant that completes its entire life cycle in one year: germinating, flowering, setting seed, then dying.

 Marigold orange flower